cosmos/relayer/docs/commands.md

 ### Options

 ```
-  -f, --flags   pass flag to output the flags for lite init/update
+  -f, --flags   pass flag to output the flags for light init/update
 ```